Can you unpack who Mpumelelo Frypan Mfula is?

 Can you tell us more about RHTC as a brand?
 What’s the inspiration behind it?

 RHTC is an acronym for Returning Home To Create.
-It started as an online store that distributes local African street wear and accessory brands – after reading this, just click on RHTC online to open the magic and grab yourself something amazing to add to your wardrobe.
+It started as an online store that distributes local African street wear and accessory brands – after reading this, just visit RHTC online to open the magic and grab yourself something amazing to add to your wardrobe.
 RHTC has, however, grown into a collaborative brand over the last three years.
-[This happened] mostly by collaborating with our customers and other well-known brands such as PUMA, through various marketing concepts under the #LetsPlayOutside theme.
+[This happened] mostly by collaborating with our customers and other well-known brands such as PUMA, through various marketing concepts.

 The inspiration [behind this] is that we want to spend our time making really cool things as friends, while learning more about entrepreneurship.
 Entrepreneurship makes fun a serious exercise by allowing us to empower each other as black youth in modern Africa.

 On 3 February 2016, right after I graduated from Wits.
 It was initially meant to be something to keep me going until I managed to find a job, but after a while, it was too much fun and too fulfilling to let it go.

 What has the response been thus far?